wbreeze/transmigration/docs/index.md

     * [encrypted tarball](tarball)
     * [iCloud backup](icloud) of Documents and Desktop
     * [Arq on Amazon](arq)
-1. Connect the iPhone and iPad and restore (if necessary) using iTunes
 1. Ensure the freshest copy of your KeePass password database is on your machine.
+If you copied the database to iCloud right after making the backup, then they are the same.
+1. Change the iCloud password to something other than the passkey and (of course) record it in your KeePass database.
+1. Initialize the iPhone and iPad with iCloud account and new password
+    * If iCloud restores them, well that was easy!
+1. Connect the iPhone and iPad
+    * Restore them using the iTunes backup if iCloud did not restore them.
-1. Update the backups of the KeePass database on the iPhone and iPad if desired.
-(It has the new backup drive recovery password.)
+1. Update the backups of the KeePass database on the iPhone and iPad (It has the new backup drive recovery and iCloud passwords.)
-    * It's now safe to delete the copy stored on iCloud.
+    * It's now safe to delete the password database copy stored on iCloud.
 1. All is well.
 Have a drink.